 You may be depressed if you've been feeling down for the past few months and no longer find pleasure in things you usually enjoy.

 If this is the case, talk to a GP or a member of your lymphoedema treatment team.
 Effective treatments are available for depression.

 Talking to other people with lymphoedema can be reassuring and decrease feelings of isolation, stress and anxiety.

-The Lymphoedema Support Network provides information and advice, and can put you in touch with a support group in your area.
+Visit the Lymphoedema Support Network website for information and advice.
+They can also put you in touch with a support group in your area.

-If you persevere with your treatment plan, your symptoms should eventually become less noticeable.
+If you continue with your treatment plan, your symptoms should eventually become less noticeable.